stylus/stylelint-stylus/docs/README.md

 ## :name_badge: Introduction

-[stylelint] plugin for [Stylus].
+[Stylelint] plugin for [Stylus].

-This plugin allows us to check the [Stylus] with [stylelint].
+This plugin allows us to check the [Stylus] with [Stylelint].

-- Finds the many wrong use of selector, declaration, at-rule and more using the rules of [stylelint].
+- Finds the many wrong use of selector, declaration, at-rule and more using the rules of [Stylelint].
 - Finds the violations in coding style for [Stylus].
 - Use the [fix option] to automatically fixes the many stylistic violations.
 - The Stylus-specific syntax can be disallowed and auto-fix.
 [This will help you migrate to another CSS preprocessor](./playground/#eJxljUEKgCAURK8if6209yr9FpImgnwjFQrp7ilGEW3fvJkpMAdanAUJBYkxhNVn6ygiSDYixHR44x0l0bloINd04l03ezKkb72Sxt5SH68lRVptGoH/nc/wQOG5aOqEdMJ5AbVpOgo=).

 [fix option]: https://stylelint.io/user-guide/usage/options#fix

-[stylelint editor integrations](https://stylelint.io/user-guide/integrations/editor) are useful to check your code in real-time.
+[Stylelint editor integrations](https://stylelint.io/user-guide/integrations/editor) are useful to check your code in real-time.

 You can check on the [Online DEMO](./playground/).